edenhill/muckrake/README.md

    tested below)
  - Most defaults are fine.
-Make sure you get an auto-assigned public IP (normally on for the default settings) and set IAM role -> ducttape-master, which gives permissions to launch/kill additional machines.
-Tagging the instance with a useful name, e.g. "<you>-ducttape-master" is recommended.
-Set the security group to 'ducttape-insecure', which leaves the machine open on a variety of ports for traffic coming from other machines in the security group and enables SSH access from anywhere.
-This is less secure than a production config, but makes it so we generally don't have to worry about adding ports whenever we add new services to ducttape.
+Make sure you get an auto-assigned public IP (normally on for the default settings) and set IAM role -> ducktape-master, which gives permissions to launch/kill additional machines.
+Tagging the instance with a useful name, e.g. "<you>-ducktape-master" is recommended.
+Set the security group to 'ducktape-insecure', which leaves the machine open on a variety of ports for traffic coming from other machines in the security group and enables SSH access from anywhere.
+This is less secure than a production config, but makes it so we generally don't have to worry about adding ports whenever we add new services to ducktape.
  - Once started, grab the public hostname/IP and SSH into the host using `ssh -i /path/to/keypair.pem ubuntu@public.hostname.amazonaws.com`.
 All remaining steps will be run on the jump server.
 Highly recommended: use tmux